Laser Skin Resurfacing Sherman Oaks, CA

 What is Laser Skin Resurfacing?

-Laser Skin resurfacing is a cutting-edge treatment for skin texture and tone (skin color and firmness).
+Laser skin resurfacing is a category of light-based procedures that use targeted wavelengths of light to address skin texture, tone (skin color and firmness), fine lines, sun damage, pigmentation, vascular lesions, and certain types of scarring.
 It is a minimally invasive, nonsurgical, FDA-approved treatment for skin rejuvenation.
 It uses light energy at different strengths to heat the skin and generate collagen, elastin, and new skin cell formation.
+The category includes ablative lasers (CO2, Erbium), non-ablative lasers (Nd:YAG, Fraxel), intense pulsed light (IPL) platforms, and laser genesis.
+The selection of platform depends on the skin condition being treated, the patient’s Fitzpatrick skin type, downtime tolerance, and desired clinical outcome.

 Collagen and elastin are proteins vital in healing wounds, removing scars, and treating hyperpigmentation.